Inoxia25/TravelDiaries/README.md

 ## Clone the repository 🏁
 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the copy to clipboard icon.

-Open a terminal and run the following git command:
+Open a terminal and run the following git command-

 `git clone "url you just copied"` where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
 See the previous steps to obtain the url.